The Firesign Theatre: Comedy style

 The Firesigns made use of inside humor.
-They peppered Waiting for the Electrician and How Can You Be in Two Places At Once with Beatles references not found on the band's top 40 material.
+They peppered Waiting for the Electrician and How Can You Be in Two Places At Once with Beatles references not found in the band's top 40 material.
 Firesign characters quoted lyrics from songs such as "The Word", "I'm So Tired", and "I Am the Walrus".
 The name of Danger's criminal nemesis Rocky Rococo was a parody of the Beatles' "Rocky Raccoon", and Danger's girlfriend has multiple names but "everyone knew her as Nancy" just like Rocky Raccoon's girlfriend.

 Later the Firesigns created their own inside jokes by referring to their own previously released material.
 A famous example is when a confused caller tries to order a pizza from Nick Danger; the other side of this phone conversation is portrayed in Dwarf, where George Tirebiter is the frustrated, hungry caller trying to get food delivered from "Nick's".

 "He's no fun, he fell right over" became a famous catchphrase delivered by Austin in "How Can You Be In Two Places at Once" and repeated on side two in "The Further Adventures of Nick Danger".
 This line was repeated on the albums Not Insane and How Time Flys.